 The Rhodians were resourceful and lucky.
 They flooded the area outside the walls of the capital city (also Rhodes) and kept the invaders at bay for a year until Ptolemy's ships came from Egypt to help.
 The invaders then left, abandoning much of their military equipment.

-In about 304, the Rhodians took advantage of this abandoned material to build a great statue in honor of their patron god Helios and to commemorate their victory.
-The statue, which may have taken 12 years to complete, stood 110 feet high upon a 50-foot pedestal near the harbor, for 56 years before it was thought to have been struck down by an earthquake.
+In about 304, the Rhodians took advantage of this abandoned material to build a great statue in honor of their patron god Helios—the Greek god of the sun—and to commemorate their victory.